DevankOfficial/Journey_tracker_app/README.md

 The `MainActivity` is the entry point of the application.
 It sets up the navigation for the app using `NavHost` and `rememberNavController`.

 #### Navigation
-The app has two screens: `Home` and `Second`.
-The `NavHost` is set up with these two routes.
-The `startDestination` is set to `Home`, which means the app will open with the `Home` screen.
+The app has two screens: `HomePage` and `Second`.
+The `NavHost` is set up with these two routes, with the default screen being `HomePage`.

 #### Home Screen
-The `Home` screen is represented by the `JHome().homeScreen(navController)` composable function.
+The `Home` screen is represented by the `HomePage().homeScreen(navController)` composable function.
 This function takes in the `NavController` as a parameter, which is used for navigating between different screens.

 #### Second Screen
 The `Second` screen is represented by the `secondScreen(navController)` composable function.
 This function also takes in the `NavController` as a parameter.